fieldstyler/sweater_weather/README.md

 bundle exec figaro install
 rails db:{create,migrate}
 ```
-Have fun on your Road Trip!
+Have fun on your Road Trip!!